chenxingqiang/secret-learn/doc/modules/array_api.rst

     pip install array-api-strict  # and other libraries as needed pytest -k "array_api" -v

-Running the jax-sklearn tests against `array-api-strict` should help reveal most code problems related to handling multiple device inputs via the use of simulated non-CPU devices.
+Running the secret-learn tests against `array-api-strict` should help reveal most code problems related to handling multiple device inputs via the use of simulated non-CPU devices.
 This allows for fast iterative development and debugging of array API related code.